 This is the key question as you're committing to a monthly or annual payment for a service.
-Of course you'll get all the security of an encrypted connection but you'll also get unlimited data.
-That means you could be abroad and still watch all your favourite Netflix shows without worry of running low on your data allowance.
+Of course, you'll get all the security of an encrypted connection but you'll also get unlimited data.
+That means you could be abroad and still watch all your favorite Netflix shows without the worry of running low on your data allowance.

 Speeds are usually faster on paid-for VPN services.
 Although there is the free option, Speedify, which is all about rapid connections but that will be limited with just 1GB of data allowance per month.
 We recommend ExpressVPN for anyone looking to pay for a VPN.

 Depending on what you need, as an all-around service, Hotspot Shield is great for free access to 15GB of data per month at 500MB per day with decent speeds and top security.
 Want to get bulk data that you use when you like?
 Then the Windscribe service with 10GB per month is for you.
 If it's all about speed and you don't need much data then Speedify is ideal.
 Don't care about speed but want unlimited data?
 Go ProtonVPN.